 The culture of covering up is the number one reason why perpetrators of sexual harassment often go unpunished.
 From line managers worried about how a sexual harassment case would impact his/her KPI to members of the senior management team anxious to avoid any bad press, many organizations often choose to cover up sexual harassment allegations.

 After doing so, the performance of other employees improved dramatically after the perpetrator had been terminated from the organization.
-This showcases why HR professionals and managers alike should not have any qualms in terminating employees who are found guilty of abuse or harassment systematically with a hr system.
+This showcases why HR professionals and managers alike should not have any qualms about terminating employees who are found guilty of abuse or harassment systematically with an HR system.

 By removing potentially harmful elements from the organization, HR professionals can ensure that their staff members are able to work without having to constantly watch their backs.

 HR Professionals have a duty to uphold and protect the confidence placed in them by their employees.
 This includes safeguarding any sensitive information that they have been entrusted with when dealing with sexual harassment.

 Unfortunately, a majority of sexual harassment cases often go uninvestigated due to interference from other parties looking to hinder or disrupt any investigations.
 Commonly, in the case where a high-performing employee or member of senior management is being investigated, HR professionals can find themselves falling under the “influence” of other parties.

 An unfortunate example of this can be seen in the case of Astrid Avandano; an engineer with Uber who successfully sued the company for sexual harassment.
 Despite numerous complaints made by Ms. Avandano to Uber’s HR department, her claims remained uninvestigated and even resulted in her being accused of “throwing her superiors under the bus”.